 On the 1st of October The Disability Trust merged with WorkAbility based in Southern NSW.
 With its origins as a successful disability employment agency across the Far South Coast of NSW since 1991, WorkAbility provides a range of Employment and Community services across five local government areas including Eurobodalla, Bega Valley, Snowy, Bombala and Cooma shires.

-In 2011 The Trust completed registration as a Registered Training Organisation (RTO) and commenced Certificate IV Disability.
-Major works during the year included new offices being opened in Shellharbour and Bega, and a new group home in Claymore.
+In 2011 we opened new offices in Shellharbour and Bega, and a new group home in Claymore.
 Later in the year The Trust also achieved accreditation for the very rigorous Attendant Care Industry Management System Standard (ACIMSS).

 In January 2012 The Disability Trust merged with its long term partner, Southern Sydney Trusted Care (SSTC).
 SSTC originated as an early intervention service in 1974 and has evolved today into a quality respite and recreation service that provides care in the Sutherland shire, Hurstville, Kogarah and Rockdale local government areas.